-In East Kilbride, particular attention was given to tree planting, the creation and preservation of shelterbelts, and a plan for continuous forest belt round the south and west of the built-up areas.
+In East Kilbride, particular attention was given to tree planting, the creation creation and preservation of shelterbelts, and a continuous forest belt round the south and west of the built-up areas.
 Retained trees added character and a sense of place to the New Town.
 According to the Development Corporation's minutes, Colvin's focus on trees was supported by planner Elizabeth B. Mitchell.

-Part of the proposed green system for the New Town, Headhouse Burn was the clearest manifestation of the approach that Colvin described to manage storm water in the steep valleys that cut through East Kilbride.
-The stream was planned to be altered, and a wider floodable basin was designed, with gently undulating topography and amenity tree planting on the upper edges.
+Part of the proposed green system for the New Town, Headhouse Burn is the clearest manifestation of the approach that Colvin described to manage storm water in the steep valleys that cut through East Kilbride.
+The stream was altered, and a wider floodable basin was created, with gently undulating topography and amenity tree planting on the upper edges.

-Headhouse Burn, now known as Headhouse Greenway, exemplified Colvin's approach to landform, vegetation, and water management.
-Although according to a much simplified design, the valley which cuts through The Murray area was enhanced so that it could be a place where children played and people walked to work.
+Headhouse Burn, now known as Headhouse Greenway, exemplifies Colvin's approach to landform, vegetation, and water management.
+The valley which cuts through The Murray area was enhanced so that it could be a place where children played, people walked to work, and store rainwater in a heavy downpour.